nhartland/forma/README.md

 In addition to pattern generation tools, **forma** implements several useful methods for the manipulation of patterns.
 Basic operations such as pattern addition or subtraction, enlargement and reflection are included.
-On top of these, various useful methods are provided, such as flood-filling, Voronoi tessellation, hull finding or Binary Space Partitioning.
+On top of these, more involved methods such as flood-filling, Voronoi tessellation, hull finding or Binary Space Partitioning are also available.
 Once again most of these operations can be performed under custom definitions of the cellular neighbourhood.